Optimizing your renewals with Salesforce CPQ

 The standard definition of churn in CPQ is when a deal’s value drops to zero.
 A scenario where the partial reduction takes place is categorized as a reduction.
 CPQ enables you to change how churn is calculated so that any reduction of the initial order is considered churn.
 Have a conversation when rolling out CPQ to determine this type of definition so it’s set up to operate according to your team’s reporting needs.

 How should companies move from assigning MRR at an opportunity line level to splitting types of MRR for different ops?

 The only way to determine if a subscription has expanded or contracted is to reference the prior subscription.
 Without something like CPQ in place, it’s difficult to find this reference point to compare to.
 You can go back and use legacy data to calculate expansions and contractions, but it would be a manual process.
 Moving forward, CPQ creates an easy data point to reference when determining expansion or contraction.

 How to bring this process to your organization

 With your new knowledge, you’re ready to take your renewal process to the next level.
 The information covered today is a great start and will have an immediate impact on your process, but there’s more you can do with CPQ.
-David discussed a number of other CPQ tips when answering the SaaS community’s most pressing questions.
+If you haven’t already brought on Salesforce CPQ, you’re likely wondering when to bring on Salesforce CPQ or if your team is ready for the platform.
 If there’s anything CPQ related that still leaves you scratching your head, he’s probably answered it before.
 To fast-track your renewal process now and begin making business-critical changes, connect with a RevOps growth advisor like OpFocus.
 David would be happy to brainstorm how we might help you make your team’s lives easier and grow your revenue!